OnlyBelter/DeSide_mini_example/README.md

         └── gene_list_filtered_by_high_corr_gene.csv # the list of high correlation genes (the same one used for the filtering step in other datasets)
 ```

 - The following file in the folder `DeSide_model` is larger than 100MB and has not been uploaded to GitHub.
-Please download and unzip it to the right place.
+Please download and put it to the right place.
   - `model_DeSide.h5`: the pre-trained model, which is used in the `example 1`.
 [Download link](https://doi.org/10.6084/m9.figshare.25117862.v1) (~100M)

 #### Folder structure of `DeSide_model`:
 ```text